cmd-source/MS2-Sights/README.md

 - On the Places page there is maps using LeafletJS API.
 The map can be filtered to show sights, cities and hotels.
 It also has 4 city tours which can be clicked on to expand and collapse the info.
 - On the Gallary there are 12 images which can be rotated through when clicked on by the user.
 The Gallary was made with the Lightbox API.
 - On the Contact page there is a submission form which allows the user to email any questions they may have.
 The Contact page was made with the EmailJS API.
 (Sends an email to my personal email address at the moment)
-- Onthe bottom of all pages there is a responsive footer.
+- On the bottom of all pages there is a responsive footer.

 #### Features Left to Implement
 - An option for the user to book the dates they want would be useful for future developement and could probably be achieved through an API.